 Network Folders with NTFS permissions [Staging]

-• If you need to use Network Folders and preserve NTFS permissions, it is strongly recommended to run FileCloud on Windows Servers instead of Linux.
+• If you need to use Network Folders and preserve NTFS permissions, it is strongly recommended that you run FileCloud on Windows instead of Linux.

-• If you are running FileCloud on Linux and want to preserve NTFS Permissions, a Windows Server running the FileCloud Helper Service is required (See more information)
+• If you are running FileCloud on Linux and want to preserve NTFS Permissions, a Windows server running the FileCloud Helper service is required.

-• Starting with FileCloud 15.0, it is recommended to install and use Memcache to improve performance when using network folders with NTFS permissions
+• We recommend installing and using Memcache to improve performance when using network folders with NTFS permissions.

 Many organizations have Windows based Network Folders that are shared with employees.
-The permissions on these Network Folders are managed using NTFS rights setup for various users and groups (usually from Active Directory).
-FileCloud can use the same NTFS permissions on the Network Folders for user authorization and access to these resources.
+The permissions on these Network Folders are managed using NTFS rights set up for various users and groups (usually from Active Directory).
+FileCloud can use the same NTFS permissions on Network Folders for user authorization and access to these resources.

-• Step 2: Click on Manage Users or Manage Groups and add users to the share as needed.
-For example, you might want to give EVERYONE group access to the Network Folder.
-In this case even if the user has been given access to the share, they will only be able to view the share if they have NTFS permissions enabled.
+2. Click Manage Users or Manage Groups and add users to the share as needed.
+For example, you might want to give the EVERYONE group access to the Network Folder.
+In this case even if the user has been given access to the share, they are only able to view the share if they have NTFS permissions enabled.

-• Step 3: If you are running FileCloud on Linux, you might need to optionally configure and install the FIleCloud helper service
+3. If you are running FileCloud on Linux, you might need to configure and install the FIleCloud Helper service.

 Additional Information and Troubleshooting

-• When user membership in a AD group is modified, that change is not propagated immediately and is cached by Windows.
-As a result, if you change a user group membership, it might not be picked up NTFS helper immediately.
-It might take some time ranging from 10 minutes to several hours before the change is picked up.
-If you need the changes to be picked up immediately, you can restart the helper service.
+• When user membership in an AD group is modified, that change is not propagated immediately and is cached by Windows.
+As a result, if you change a user's group membership, it might not be picked up for 10 minutes to several hours by NTFS.
+If you need the changes to be picked up immediately, restart the Helper service.

-• Make sure that don't have a local machine account name as the domain user account.
+• Make sure that you are not using a local machine account name as the domain user account.
 This will cause problems.

-• If you get authzinitializecontextfromsid errors, make sure the account running the Helper service has full permissions to look up user accounts, Also make sure the user account name is not the same as the computer name, use a different name.
+• If you get authzinitializecontextfromsid errors, make sure the account running the Helper service has full permissions to look up user accounts.
+Also make sure the user account name is not the same as the computer name.

 NTFS special permissions